NameArtem/Stock-Application/README.md

 <p>This application used database and table called stock and stock data, respectively.
 You could also modify the database and table name and make a little bit adjustment in database and stock classes, just if you want to.
-Don't edit the table structure, otherwise the program will not work.
+Don't edit the table structure without making some adjustment, otherwise the program will not work.
 </p>

 <strong> Table structure: </strong>